A sailing holiday is a wonderful experience for children and planning ahead can ensure a relaxing and enjoyable holiday for all the family.

-Here are some things I have found useful travelling and sailing with babies and children.
-If you have any hints, comments, advice on what does or doesn’t work with your younger crew members, I’d love to hear it.
-Please let us know by e-mailing email@example.com and I’ll keep this page regularly updated with all the best ideas.
+Here are some things that we have found useful when travelling and sailing with babies and children.
+If you have any hints, comments, advice on what does or doesn’t work with your younger crew members, we’d love to hear it.
+Please let us know by e-mailing email@example.com.

-A car carry seat will go in the hold of the aircraft and is very useful for strapping baby in when the yacht is under way and also for parking baby under restaurant tables.
-Also a pouch to carry baby on Dad’s chest is useful for getting and out of the dinghy with your hands free.
+A car carry seat will go in the hold of the aircraft and is very useful as a secure place for your baby when the yacht is under way.
+A baby carrier is very useful for getting in and out of the dinghy with your hands free.

 It helps to ease the pressure on babies/toddlers ears if they suck on take-off.
 For babies a bottle, for toddlers a beaker/carton with straw.
-It takes ages from when the plane starts to move to actual take-off so save the drink until you feel the plane take off otherwise baby has finished by the time you get to the runway!
+It often takes a while from when the plane starts to move to actual take-off so save the drink until you feel the plane take off otherwise your baby may have finished it by the time you get to the runway!

 Remember to pre-order children’s meals on scheduled flights to the Caribbean.
 Virgin Atlantic are particularly child-friendly with seat back screens, choice of films and kid’s flight bags.

 For the return journey take a selection of snacks and drinks with you to the airport in case of delays.
 Facilities at some of the smaller overseas airports are limited and can be expensive.

 Lifejackets for emergency use are provided on all charter yachts.
 Check you have children’s jackets before you leave the marina.
 For anyone under 7, we recommend taking their own lifejacket that fits and that he/she likes wearing.

 Children should wear their lifejackets at all times above deck and in the dinghy (especially at night!).
 You may find it useful for young children to attach their lifejackets to a central point in the cockpit (eg steering column) while underway so that they can move freely but only as far as the guardrails.